Your Cart is Empty

 These are therefore, by logic, vegetable oils of lesser quality but that remains my opinion and what I want here is to open up to reflection.

 Well, of course, we rush on the latter.
 Moreover, this or that star happily extols the merits.
 It must work.
 But did you know that their cachet is more important than the money used for research and development.
-And yes, marketing is the number 1 expense item.
+And yes, marketing is the biggest expense.

 But one question, why do some of them who boast about this miraculous cream get botox injections?
 They weren't extolling the merits of the anti-aging or anti-wrinkle cream or else, it's their way of making money and I'm not against it, but is the message honest for us consumers?